nikodemus/foolang/design/Arrays.md

 Builtin array types are Vector, Matrix, and NdArray.
 Builtin types use [] syntax as the constructor.

+NOTE: Elements of array constructor that evaluate to arrays are flattened into the newly created array.

 NOTE: Elements of array constructor expressions must be parenthesized unless they are constants, variable references, or prefix messages to either constants or variable references.

-XXX: The parenthetization requirement is probably a leftover from using comma to separate statements, and as such not necessary anymore.

-NOTE: Elements of array constructor that evaluate to arrays are flattened into the newly created array.

-XXX: This is super convenient for array manipulation, but there should probably be a way to prevent it from happening, to allow construction of array of arrays.
+XXX: This may bear reconsideration: this allows using whitespace to catenate inside arrays, which is kind of nice... but we could just as well use eg. ellipsis to do that.
+(It also makes commas optional, which is a mixed bag.)
+The syntax is largely stolen from Fortress.

 ## Specialization